airyhq/airy/docs/docs/getting-started/introduction.md

 - Website Chat Plugins
 - Your own conversational channels

-You can then use Airy to:
+You can then use Airy Core to:

 - Unify your messaging channels
 - Stream your conversational data wherever you want